serra-vp/PHP-ToyProblems-and-Activity-submissions/README.md

 # Instruction

-Submit your solution by forking this repository and by creating a `submission` branch.
+Fork this repository and submit a link of your `submission` branch to Google Classroom.